lutraconsulting/input-docs/www/pages/enable_browsing.md

 ![display_name](../images/qgis_properties_display.png)

-# Brows data forms in Input
+# Browse data forms in Input
 You can now open the attribute table in Input, by:

 - Open a project in Input